 Vinyl verson of Barshasketh's new, self-titled, fourth full length album.
-Comes as double LP, with printed inner sleeves, booklet and etching on side D. 100 copies come with oxblood col. and 400 copies with black vinyl.
+Comes as double LP, with black vinyl, printed inner sleeves, booklet and etching on side D.

 W.T.C.
 PRODUCTIONS is proud to present BARSHASKETH's highly anticipated fourth album, simply self-titled Barshasketh.